'Southern Charm Star Austen Kroll Says He's Not Cheap

 — LoveAndyC (@LoveAndyC) June 21, 2018

 Meissner has expressed that she works hard for a living, and Austen’s inability to pay his way was a big reason they are no longer together.
-But this season on the popular Bravo show, Chelsea serves as a spoiler between Austen and his girlfriend Victoria.
+But this season on the popular Bravo show, Chelsea served as a spoiler between Austen and his girlfriend Victoria.

 Kroll adds that women he has dated in the past might have complaints, but not about him being cheap.